Intermittent fasting and diarrhea — explained by Simple

 3. Eat smaller meals more often

 Remember the work email analogy?
-It’s a lot easier to get overwhelmed and have things slip through the cracks — perhaps an unintentionally crude word choice here — if you throw a lot at your system at once.
+It’s a lot easier to get overwhelmed and have things slip through the cracks — perhaps an unintentionally crude word choice here — if you throw a lot at your system all at once.
 Eating smaller, more frequent meals may give your digestive tract more of a chance to absorb what you send into it.[3]
-You can also take our SIMPLE quiz to get an idea of what fasting vs. eating window structure might be your best fit.
+You can also take our Simple quiz to get an idea of what fasting vs. eating window structure might be your best fit.

 4. Prioritize (re)hydration